• Skip to primary navigation

 What Does The Federal Budget Say?

-The education appendix to the federal budget includes an analysis of the student loan program costs, referred to as subsidies.
+The education appendix to the federal budget (PDF) includes an analysis of the student loan program costs, referred to as subsidies.
 It includes actual figures for the previous year and estimates for the current year and the next year.

 The subsidy costs are broken down by type of loan, including new subsidized Federal Direct Stafford Loans, unsubsidized Federal Direct Stafford Loans for undergraduate and graduate students, new Federal Direct Parent PLUS Loans and Federal Direct Grad PLUS Loans, as well as Federal Direct Consolidation Loans.
 There is also an overall loan subsidy figure, plus an overhead figure for federal administrative costs.